vvaidy/Qo-DL/README.md

 ```
 ### 11th Feb 19 - Release 4 ###
 - Download playlists using separate exe.
 - Handled the below.
-This would happen if you were to download an album with no cover art.
+This would happen if you were to download an album with no album cover.
 ```
 urllib.error.HTTPError: HTTP Error 404: Not Found [12000] Failed to execute script Qobuz-DL
 ```